BestMattEver/Tag_Definitions/Reading-HTML.md

+### Basic Structure of an HTML Tag
+HTML is composed of written phrases called 'tags'.
+Tags can be read by internet browsers and converted into webpages.
+Tags are started by using the less than character (<) then the name of the tag and any attributes it requires then a greater than character (>).

+### Attributes

+* `class` -- a space-separated list of category names
+* . . .

 ## `<html>`

 the main enchilada, the whole `document`, that which wraps all the others... except for [`<!DOCTYPE>`](#doctype), for some reason.